Reading at Old Sarum Primary

 We aim to inspire pupils to become lifelong readers with a love of reading.

-We want to help them develop their own reading preferences and read widely across a variety of genres and including a variety of authors, whilst encouraging them to be fluent and confident readers.
+We want to help them develop their own reading preferences and read widely across a variety of genres to include a variety of authors, whilst encouraging them to be fluent and confident readers.

 At Old Sarum, we teach all children to read and spell so they can become fluent readers building on their knowledge of phonemes and their corresponding spelling.
 We want to equip all our pupils with a secure phonic knowledge that enables them to read and write successfully.
 We support children to develop decoding, fluency and comprehension skills with access to a wide range of authors and genres, these with increasing challenge as they progress through the school.
 These skills are modelled by a teacher and applied by children through the delivery of daily reading lessons.